-Probation offices provide the guardians of juvenile probationers and juvenile parolees with instruction or advice until the juvenile probationer or juvenile parolee reaches 20 years of age, thus ensuring that they provide the appropriate supervision through understanding of their living conditions etc. and rectify their behaviour that could obstruct their improvement/rehabilitation.
-Probation offices also make information available that contributes to solving problems pertaining to their delinquency by holding meetings of guardians etc.
+Probation offices provide the guardians of juvenile parolees and juvenile probationers with instruction or advice until juvenile parolee and the juvenile probationer reaches 20 years of age, thus ensuring that the guardians provide the appropriate supervision through understanding of juveniles' living conditions etc. and rectify their behaviour that could obstruct juveniles' reformation/rehabilitation.
+Probation offices also make information available that contributes to solving problems pertaining to the juvenile's delinquency by holding meetings with guardians etc.

-D. Termination of Probation and Parole
+D. Termination of Parole and Probation

-Depending on the performance of the probationer or parolee, probation or parole may be terminated early (see page 56 for the regular period of each type of probation or parole. and parole), or in "failure cases," adverse action such as parole revocation may be taken.
+Depending on the performance of the parolee or probationer, parole or probation may be terminated early (see page 50 for the regular period of each type of parole or probation), or in "failure cases," adverse action such as parole revocation may be taken.